waynejtaylor/Single-Agent-Dynamic-Choice/README.txt

 2) "Estimate Bayesian Hierarchical DDC.R" follows a method similar to Imai, Jain, and Ching (2009) for estimation.
 See the code for options on variations of the estimation procedure.

+3) "Estimate Bayesian Hierarchical DDC cpp.R" is similar to #2 but uses c++ for speed improvements.
+The main c++ program is in "bddcMCMCloop.cpp"

 IMPORTANT: this is a stylized example meant to highlight the mechanics of the process.
 Care must be taken when selecting the priors and scaling parameters.
 Here convergence is achieved, but only because of how I set up the problem.